ni/VireoSDK/CONTRIBUTING.md

 ```

 **NOTICE**: Be aware that performing the rebase will cause your local clone of a your branch and the fork version of your branch to diverge.
-In order to push the branch to your clone you have to rewrite the history of the branch in your clone:
+In order to push the local branch to your fork you have to rewrite the history of the branch in your fork:
 ```console
 git push --force-with-lease
 ```

-The `--force-with-lease` option will make sure that your clone's branch does not have any changes that are missing locally.
+The `--force-with-lease` option will make sure that your fork's branch does not have any changes that are missing locally.
-This can happen if for instance you perform development on a different machine, pushed them to your clone, and have not synced those changes locally.
+This can happen if you perform development on a different machine, pushed them to your fork, and have not synced those changes locally.

 **DO NOT REWRITE HISTORY IN SHARED BRANCHES**: Your fork is your playground for development and as long as you are the only developer contributing to a branch it is safe to rewrite the history of the branch.
 It is encouraged before submission to rebase your changes on top of master and to remove extraneous commits to improve the commit history.
 However, if multiple developers are doing development in a branch it requires coordination before rewriting history using rebase.

-# Testing Local Vireo Changes
+# Testing local Vireo changes
 The [README.md](README.md) describes how to test your Vireo changes locally on your development machine with the tests in VireoSDK.
 This section will instead focus on testing your local Vireo changes in other applications that consume Vireo.